Show Me Love (Robyn song)

-In 2008, a re-recorded version of the song appeared on the special edition of Robyn's eponymous album.

 Critical reception

 Larry Flick from Billboard described the song as a "far more seductive tone of this jeep-pop confection" than her earlier hit single, "Do You Know (What It Takes)".
 He noted that Robyn "proves her capability to handle a meaty tune with a respectable degree of soul.
 She tweaks the song's ear-grabbing chorus and muscular bassline with subtle improvisations and an assertive edge that impresses."
-Can't Stop the Pop stated that on the song "she's dropping her guard and committing herself to a teen-pop romance".
+In a retrospective review, Can't Stop the Pop felt that on the song "she's dropping her guard and committing herself to a teen-pop romance".
 They added that the chorus is "spectacularly catchy".
+British magazine Music Week gave "Show Me Love" five out of five, naming it the "strongest track" from the album, "[that] should launch her as a serious contender for the swingbeat crown".